 2) Increasing the surface area will increase the strength and the durability of the repair.
 Since repairs depend upon adhesion to the primary structure, increasing the surface area of the bond line will increase the strength and longevity of the bond.
 This is usually done by taper or scarf sanding the area next to the damage so the void can be filled gradually.
 The size of the taper is expressed as a ratio comparing the depth of the repair to the width of the taper.
 Generally, the stronger or more critical the repair needs to be, the larger the taper ratio.
 An alternate method of increasing the bond surface is step sanding.
-This procedure defines the size of the inner repair, then removes 1/2 inch per ply of the surrounding material while working toward the part surface.
-The repaired surface grows considerably and the fiber orientation is quite evident in each step.
+This procedure defines the size of the inner repair, then removes a one-half inch per ply of the surrounding material while working toward the part surface.
+The repaired surface grows considerably and the fiber orientation is evident in each step.

 2) Remove the damaged material and prepare the area for bonding.
 Try to identify the sequence and the orientation of the material as it is removed layer by layer.
-When a part is broken or crushed it is difficult to realign the pieces with each other because the frayed fibers tend to "hang up" on one another.
+When a part is broken or crushed, it is difficult to realign the pieces because the frayed fibers tend to "hang up" on one another.
 Use a saw blade to cut the length of cracks or tears.
 This relieves the stress on solid laminates, which often return to their original shape with little force.
 Cored parts tend to pancake and mushroom, further complicating realignment.
 A router is excellent for removing damaged core material without disturbing intact face skins.
 Try to remove as little material as possible so the repair does not grow too large.
 However, solid laminate must be exposed for a good repair.
 Continue coin tapping and grinding until all the damaged material is removed.
 Finally, determine the density of the core so it can be replaced with the same material.

 Next, support the part so nothing gets distorted during the repair process.
-This can be as simple as strips of 2 inch wide masking tape, or as elaborate as a custom-made clamping fixture.
+This can be as simple as strips of 2-inch-wide masking tape, or as elaborate as a custom-made clamping fixture.
 Generally, high-performance parts require very precise support systems.

 With the part supported, proceed to preparing the bonding surface by grinding a taper or steps around the damage.
 This is the critical step for functional repairs, but it is also the most overlooked and abused.
 If a taper is to be used, measure the depth of the valley and calculate how far the sanding must extend to achieve the desired ratio.
 Mark the outer edge of the taper using a marker, and begin sanding inward toward the valley.
 Be sure to remove material slowly so the taper progresses evenly.
 Write down the orientation and type of fabric used as each layer becomes exposed so it can be replaced in the same way.

 3) Laminate the repair patch.
 Begin this procedure by precutting the core replacement and the reinforcement plies that will fill the repair taper.
 Cut the core first to fill the deepest hole.
-Some cores like Nomex honeycomb have their own orientation which needs to be aligned in the part.
+Some core materials like Nomex® Honeycomb have their own orientation which needs to be aligned in the part.
 Be sure to check this.
 Consult the list that was made during the preparation process so that each reinforcement ply is cut to the proper orientation.
 Cut each ply so it fits precisely into the step that was prepared for it.
 Modern repairs are made ply-by-ply, so the smallest piece is intended to go into the bottom of the valley.
 Stack the reinforcements near where they will be used, with the first layer to be placed in the bonding area on top of the pile.

 Mix the appropriate resin or adhesive system for the repair patch.
 Pre-weigh the reinforcement schedule and mix only the same weight of resin.
 This will keep the resin content within a reasonable 50:50 ratio.